Engee documentation

 Description

 Block Multiport Selector extracts multiple subsets of rows or columns from the input matrix size on and distributes each new submatrix to a separate output port.
-For more information, see description of the Select and Indexes to output parameters.
+For more information, see description of parameters Select and Indices to output.

 Ports